Aryan-04-stack/My-practice/README.md

-# My-practice
+# My-practice-projects
-This is my first GitHub repository
+This is my first GitHub repository.